 Quarterly performance monitoring of the in-situ bioremediation in groundwater is scheduled to be performed over the next 3-5 years starting with 9 and 12-month post-injection sampling events.
 An ESD for Site 31 was completed in August 2018 to document that no additional monitoring wells will be installed, as required by the ROD; and the monitoring network at Site 31 will consist of 12 existing monitoring wells, rather than the 10 wells as required by the ROD.
 A RACR to document the remedy is cleaning up the VOC plume was signed by the Navy and EPA in December 2019.
-Currently, quarterly performance monitoring of the groundwater remedy is ongoing.
-The Navy is also planning on another round of in-situ bioremediation of the VOC plume in 2023.
+In April and May 2023, the Navy completed another round of in-situ bioremediation of the VOC plume with LactOil[®] and sodium bicarbonate.
+A total of 40 batches making up 10,000 gallons of solution were injected into seven wells in the plume over a two week period.
+Quarterly performance monitoring of the groundwater remedy is ongoing.